General analysis and overview of the modern cruise industry and its development in the last decades.

 In any case, the industry has to deal with diverse problems and challenges that adversely affect the demand for cruise vacations alternative and, consequently, its operating margins and profitability.
 Therefore, environmental issues and concerns regarding living and working conditions onboard cruise ships, onboard safety, safety and health, and many other unresolved subjects claim to be taken in an ethically responsible way if the cruise industry is to maintain its quality of service in a framework of sustainability and competitiveness in the next decades.

-If you are interested in working on cruise ships and looking for the moment to access the sector, do not miss the opportunity to apply for a shipboard position in autumn 2017.Enter
+If you are interested in working on cruise ships and looking for the moment to access the sector, do not miss the opportunity to apply for a shipboard position this summer 2018.Enter

 The maritime cluster offers considerable job opportunities to workers and professionals unemployed or seeking for an occupational change.Enter